Corpus building and mining with Sketch Engine

 Outcome skills: Participants will have practised building and mining a corpus in a simulated real-world task and will be better equipped to apply corpus-guided translation and editing to their own work.

 Pre-workshop information: This workshop is focused on the use of Sketch Engine, which requires a subscription (MET members qualify for a discount).
-A free 30-day trial is available, which you should sign up for shortly before the workshop to make the most of the 30 free days when you get home.
-You will need a laptop for the workshop.
+Shortly before the conference, participants will receive a code for a three-month free trial, which they should activate before the start of the workshop.
+Participants need to bring a laptop to the workshop.

 About the facilitator: Anne Murray is a freelance medical translator and authors’ editor based in Barberà de la Conca, Tarragona.
 She has a degree in translation from Dublin City University, Ireland, and a Foundation Certificate in Medical Writing from the European Medical Writers Association.
 She stepped down from MET council in October 2018 after a stint of 13 years.